 Veterinary nutritionists have crafted the recipes offered by both PetPlate and The Farmer’s Dog.
 Both companies use USDA-certified meats and fresh ingredients in their recipes, which are slow-cooked to keep the nutritional value “bioavailable” to your dog.
 This means more of the ingredients’ original nutrients remain intact for your pup to absorb compared to over-processed dry food.

 Both companies also add supplemental vitamins and minerals (including taurine for heart health) to each of their meals.
 But you won’t find any artificial preservatives, animal byproducts, fillers, corn, or gluten, and all meals meet or exceed the AAFCO dog food nutrient profiles for all life stages.

-PetPlate recipes consist of a main protein and a nutrient-rich organ protein, then a mix of produce, such as vegetables, complex carbohydrates, grains, seeds, legumes, and fruit.
-The company sources their ingredients from human food suppliers in the U.S. where each batch is kettle cooked and then packed hot into food containers.
+Most of PetPlate’s recipes consist of a main protein and a nutrient-rich organ protein, then a mix of produce, such as vegetables, complex carbohydrates, grains, seeds, legumes, and fruit.
+The company sources its ingredients from human food suppliers in the U.S. where each batch is kettle cooked and then packed hot into food containers.
 The meals are then flash frozen.

 One thing we noticed in PetPlate’s ingredient list is the addition of “natural flavor.”
 They don’t explain what plant or animal this flavor is derived from, nor how it is derived.